Chess Timer

 Frequently Asked Questions

-How do I start a chess game with this timer?
+What is the way of making a chess game with this timer?

-Is this chess timer free?
+Is this chess timer free to use on mobile?